This post shows you how to confirm current SElinux status before you decide to disable SELinux.

 SElinux status with sestatus

-- Current mode: will confirm if SElinux is running in enofcing or permissive mode.
+Current mode: will confirm if SELinux is running in enforcing or permissive mode.

 Policy MLS status: must research more!
 I know MLS is Multi Level Security, but need to understand why it’s separate option here.